MScR programme structure

 Effective academic referencing

-It is suitable for applicants who have a sound grounding the field of study and ideally, have also completed a dissertation at undergraduate level as an indication of their ability to successfully pursue independent research.
+It is suitable for applicants who have a sound grounding the field of study and, ideally, have also completed a dissertation at undergraduate level to show their ability to successfully pursue independent research.

 Degree structure, teaching and assessment